Salaried Employee: Everything You Need to Know

 What is a salaried employee and what is the difference between a salaried vs. a non-salaried employee?
 There are many less-obvious distinctions.8 min read

-What is a salaried employee and what is the difference between a salaried vs. a non-salaried employee?
-Although the differences might seem obvious, there are many less-obvious distinction between the two types of employment.
+What is a salaried employee and what is the difference between a salaried versus a non-salaried employee?
+Although the differences might seem obvious, there are many less-obvious distinctions between the two types of employment.

 About Salaried Employee